 Confession, when I’m not working, I have a foul mouth.
 Some of my favorite words can’t be used in the company of people I don’t know well.

 Swearing in Nepal, any swearing, is very rude.
 We learned this pretty quickly seeing the shocked looks on our Nepali trail family’s faces when someone in the group would drop a curse word.

 Please remember that you’re a visitor in this beautiful country, and sticking to the cultural norms while there shows respect to the people that call it home.
-While it might be a challenge, be courteous and keep the swearing to a minimum.
+To be even more respectful try learning a few Nepali phrases before your trip.
+While it might be a challenge, be courteous, and keep the swearing to a minimum.